krivard/codalab-worksheets-wiki/Execution.md

 Docker image from Docker hub.

 A quick digression about Docker: CodaLab uses Docker containers to define the environment of a run bundle.
-Each Docker container is based on a **Docker image**, which specifies the full environment, including which Linux kernel version, which libraries, etc. The next section has more details on how to use Docker with CodaLab.
+Each Docker container is based on a Docker image, which specifies the full environment, including which Linux kernel version, which libraries, etc. The next section has more details on how to use Docker with CodaLab.